Ebimsv/Torch-Linguist/Readme.md

 **Advantages**:

-  1. Simplicity: They have a straightforward probabilistic framework that can be easily computed and interpreted.
+  1. **Simplicity**: They have a straightforward probabilistic framework that can be easily computed and interpreted.
-  2. Efficiency: N-gram models are computationally efficient compared to more complex models.
+  2. **Efficiency**: N-gram models are computationally efficient compared to more complex models.
 They require minimal memory and processing power, making them suitable for resource-constrained environments.
-  3. Robustness: N-gram models can handle out-of-vocabulary words and noisy data reasonably well.
+  3. **Robustness**: N-gram models can handle out-of-vocabulary words and noisy data reasonably well.
 They can still provide reasonable predictions based on the available n-gram statistics, even if they encounter unseen words.

 **Disadvantages**:

-  1. Lack of Contextual Understanding: N-gram models have limited contextual understanding since they consider only a fixed number of preceding words.
+  1. **Lack of Contextual Understanding**: N-gram models have limited contextual understanding since they consider only a fixed number of preceding words.
 They cannot capture long-range dependencies or understand the broader context of a sentence.
-  2. Data Sparsity: N-gram models suffer from data sparsity issues, especially when the vocabulary size is large.
+  2. **Data Sparsity**: N-gram models suffer from data sparsity issues, especially when the vocabulary size is large.
 As the n-gram order increases, the number of unique n-grams decreases exponentially, leading to sparse data and difficulties in accurately estimating probabilities.
-  3. Limited Generalization: N-gram models often struggle with generalization to unseen or rare word combinations.
+  3. **Limited Generalization**: N-gram models often struggle with generalization to unseen or rare word combinations.
 They may assign low probabilities to valid but infrequent word sequences, leading to suboptimal predictions in such cases.
-  4. Lack of Linguistic Understanding: N-gram models do not incorporate linguistic knowledge explicitly.
+  4. **Lack of Linguistic Understanding**: N-gram models do not incorporate linguistic knowledge explicitly.
 They cannot capture syntactic or semantic relationships between words, limiting their ability to generate coherent and contextually appropriate language.

   Here's an example of using n-grams in Torchtext: